renvrant/formcontrol-freaks/chapter.md

 object *construction* and object *initialization* are handled separately to free us from headaches related to cyclic references.

-FIXME: @danielfigueiredo update this if you change the actual wizard code to use ngAfterViewInit

 The right place to connect everything is `ngOnInit`, which is called after all the objects in the system have been created but before any of them are used.